camunda/camunda-docs-manual/site/src/documents/guides/installation-guide/tomcat/chapters/04-migration/01-migrate-71-72.html.md

 ---

-title: 'Migrate from camunda BPM 7.1 to camunda BPM 7.2'
+title: 'Migrate from Camunda BPM 7.1 to Camunda BPM 7.2'
 shortTitle: 'Migrate from 7.1 to 7.2'
 category: 'Migration'

 ---

-The following steps describe how to upgrade the camunda artifacts in a Tomcat server in a shared process engine setting.
+The following steps describe how to upgrade the Camunda artifacts on a Tomcat server in a shared process engine setting.
 For the entire migration procedure, refer to the [migration guide][migration-guide].
-If not already done, make sure to download the [camunda BPM 7.2 Tomcat distribution](https://app.camunda.com/nexus/content/groups/public/org/camunda/bpm/tomcat/camunda-bpm-tomcat/).
+If not already done, make sure to download the [Camunda BPM 7.2 Tomcat distribution](https://app.camunda.com/nexus/content/groups/public/org/camunda/bpm/tomcat/camunda-bpm-tomcat/).

 The upgrade procedure takes the following steps:

-1. Upgrade the camunda BPM core libraries
+1. Upgrade the Camunda BPM core libraries
-2. Upgrade and configure optional camunda BPM libraries (*optional*)
+2. Upgrade and configure optional Camunda BPM libraries (*optional*)
 3. Configure process engines
-4. Upgrade camunda web applications
+4. Upgrade Camunda web applications

 In each of the following steps, the identifiers `$*_VERSION` refer to the current version and the new versions of the artifacts.